-These stories will demystify technical concepts and data terms using (almost) real-life situations.
+These stories demystify technical concepts and data terms using real-life situations – though de-identified because, well, privacy.
 We’ll add one every so often, so please check back or sign up for our newsletter so we can let you know we’ve published a new story.

 The neighborhood that eliminated asthma?

 A community asthma coalition wanted to see what parts of the county had the worst problem with serious asthma among children.
 They mapped by zip code the total number of child asthma-related hospitalizations in the past year, because hospitalizations are a commonly-used measure of asthma that is uncontrolled.
-One zip code, actually a small city within the larger city, really stuck out on the map – it had only a handful of child asthma hospitalizations despite having a population size similar to other urban zip codes.
+One zip code, actually a small city within the larger city, really stuck out on the map – it had only a handful of child asthma hospitalizations.
 The coalition’s planning committee was very curious how this city had managed to bring child asthma under such good control that hospitalizations were rare, and the committee proposed talking to that city’s leadership to learn more and hopefully transfer successful practices to the surrounding area.

 When the committee presented the map to the full coalition, though, one member pointed out something the planning committee hadn’t thought of: the city with the very small number of child hospitalizations has a very old population compared to surrounding areas.
 There are very few child asthma hospitalizations in that zip code because there are actually very few children at all.
 Once the committee mapped the rate – number of child asthma hospitalizations per 1,000 children – instead of the raw number of hospitalizations, that zip code didn’t look any better than the others.